-Philippines: The MFL assigns a random unique identifier to each facility.
-There is no logic to the numbers; they are randomized by the system.
+Philippines: The MFL assigns a sequential unique identifier to each facility; the code is generated by the facility registry.
 There is no geographic association within the number.
 Initially, they tried to include administrative characteristics (administrative location of facility) in the unique identifier, but the administrative units changed frequently and the facility codes proved too difficult to maintain.